Car Accidents

 Contact Our Car Accident Lawyer in East Brunswick Today

 At Law Office of Howard S. Teitelbaum, we have been successfully representing clients since 1978.
 Led by founding attorney Howard S. Teitelbaum, we have vast experience in negotiating a fair settlement and at trial to achieve justice for the people we serve.
+Our firm was established to provide personal service, and we limit our caseload to ensure we have all the time needed to devote to every case.

 Call (732) 338-0785 today for a free initial consultation with our East Brunswick car accident attorney.